 The consultation was to review the proposal of new byelaws that would tackle low level, antisocial behaviour across the West Midlands region.

-The Byelaws have been made on 14 January 2022 and will come into force on 13 February 2022.
+The Byelaws have been made and came into force on 13 February 2022.

 These byelaws will be applied to bus stations, bus shelters and bus stops.